mindee/mindee-api-php/docs/extras/guide/resume_v1.md

 ```

 ## Nationality
-**nationality** : The ISO 3166 code for the country of citizenship or origin of the person.
+**nationality** : The ISO 3166 code for the country of citizenship of the candidate.

 ```php
 echo $result->document->inference->prediction->nationality->value;